gregspurrier/for/README.md

     end.to_a
     # => [[1, 2], [1, 3], [1, 4], [2, 3], [2, 4], [3, 4]]

-## Supported Rubies
+# Supported Rubies
 For has been tested with

 - Ruby 1.8.7
 - Ruby 1.9.2
 - JRuby 1.6.3

-## Copyright
+# License
-Copyright (c) 2011 Greg Spurrier.
-See LICENSE.txt for further details.
+`For` is released under the MIT license.
+See License.txt for the details.